Kyle4490/Breast-Cancer-MRI-Synthesis---GAN/README.md

 ### Data

 The cGAN is trained with matched patient MRI and BTF features obtained from patient multi-omic data.
-MRIs are in the `matched_sideview` and `matched_sideview_test` directories.
+Some sample MRIs are in the `matched_sideview` and `matched_sideview_test` directories.
 Matched BTF features are stored in the `BTF_side.csv`.
 Unpaired BTF features are stored in `Mu_paired_test.csv`, which represents patients with no imaging data available and will be used for MRI prediction after the cGAN model is tuned and well-trained.

 * raw multi-omics data is obtained from the [TCGA](https://www.cancer.gov/tcga )
 * MRI obtained from the [TCIA](https://www.cancerimagingarchive.net), where the digital image pixel values are extracted